tomaszsadowy/gp-git/README.md

 # z-git
-An alternative to your standard Git, built using Python
+An alternative to git, built using Python